"At times when I might have

 Sister Monica Gundler, SC

 A native of Hamilton, Ohio, Sister Monica Gundler entered the Sisters of Charity of Cincinnati in 1986.
 She first met the Community as a student at St. Mary’s School in Greenville, Ohio.
 Sister Monica has a bachelor’s degree in sociology from the College of Mount St. Joseph (Cincinnati, Ohio) and her master’s degree in social work from the University of Denver (Colorado).
 She began her years in ministry as a program specialist and social worker for Reading Youth Services in Reading, Ohio.
-From 1988-’89, she served as an education specialist for Catholic Social Services in Cincinnati.
+From 1988-1989, she served as an education specialist for Catholic Social Services in Cincinnati.
 Moving West, Sister Monica served as youth minister at Divine Redeemer in Colorado Springs, Colorado.
 She then became the coordinator of youth evangelization for the Colorado Springs Diocese for one year before ministering in campus ministry at St. Mary’s High School, also in Colorado Springs.
-Sister Monica served as counselor at Loretto High School in El Paso and as Director of Retreats for the University of Dayton Campus Ministry Department before returning to the College of Mount St. Joseph in 1998; this time on staff as director of campus ministry for the next nine years.
-More recently, she served in vocation ministry for the Congregation, living and ministering at the House of Charity in New Orleans, Louisiana.
-The House of Charity, an initiative of the Sisters of Charity Federation, is an intentional community committed to hospitality and living the Charity Charism by welcoming volunteers for prayer, community and service to the poor.
+Sister Monica served as counselor at Loretto High School in El Paso, Texas, and as director of retreats for the University of Dayton Campus Ministry Department (Ohio) before returning to the College of Mount St. Joseph in 1998 as director of campus ministry for the next nine years.
+Since 2010, she lived and ministered at the House of Charity in New Orleans, Louisiana, an initiative of the Sisters of Charity Federation, and an intentional community committed to hospitality and living the Charity Charism by welcoming volunteers for prayer, community and service to the poor.
+In addition to her ministry in New Orleans, Sister Monica was elected executive councilor to the Sisters of Charity Leadership Team in 2019, serving a four-year term before being elected president of the congregation in April 2023.

 Who We Are